 Students transferring into the program must meet a required 2.5 cumulative grade point average (University requirement) and are encouraged to increase the GPA to a minimum of 2.75 to remain in the major.
 Students who receive less than a B- in any NUTR course or less than a C- in a DPD required Science course must repeat that course.
-(See course progression policy.)
+(See course progression policy on p.22 in this document.)